ISAITB/docs-itb-ta/source/profile/index.rst

 .. note::
   Each of these actions will also disconnect your current session.
 You will be prompted to confirm this before proceeding.

-  **Updating your role:** Modification of your role is reserved as an administrator-level feature.
+  **Updating your role:** Modification of your role can be done only by the Test Bed administrator.

 .. _manage_your_profile__noeulogin: